Mixed Breed Dogs

 About the Shiranian

-The Shiranian is a small mixed breed dogs known for its balanced nature and highly intelligent mind.
-Well-suited to apartment living, the Shiranian is an excellent choice for first-time dog owners.
+The Shiranian is a cross between the Shih Tzu and Pomeranian.
+The Shiranian is a small mixed breed dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, well-suited to apartment living, the Shiranian is an excellent choice for first-time dog owners.
 Typically standing 7 to 12 inches and weighing 4 to 16 pounds, this breed has a life expectancy of 12 to 16 years, making it a long-lived companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Shiranian brings a distinct combination of traits that sets it apart.
 On the calmer end of the energy spectrum, the Shiranian is content with moderate daily activity.
 Deeply affectionate, the Shiranian loves being close to its people and forms strong bonds with every member of the household.